nuta/operating-system-in-1000-lines/website/en/08-exception.md

 }
 ```

-The key points of implementation are as follows:
+Here are some key points:

-- The `sscratch` register is used to save the stack pointer at the time of exception occurrence, which is later restored.
-In this way, the `sscratch` register can be used for temporary storage.
+- `sscratch` register is used as a temporary storage to save the stack pointer at the time of exception occurrence, which is later restored.
-- Floating-point registers are not used within the kernel, so there's no need to save them here.
+- Floating-point registers are not used within the kernel, and thus there's no need to save them here.
 Generally, they are saved and restored during thread switching.
 - The stack pointer is set in the `a0` register, and the `handle_trap` function is called.
 At this point, the address pointed to by the stack pointer contains register values stored in the same structure as the `trap_frame` structure described later.
 - Adding `__attribute__((aligned(4)))` aligns the function's starting address to a 4-byte boundary.
 This is because the `stvec` register not only holds the address of the exception handler but also has flags representing the mode in its lower 2 bits.

-The function called within this function is the following `handle_trap` function:
+> [!NOTE]
+>
+> The entry point of exception handlers is one of most critical and error-prone parts of the kernel.
+Reading the code closely, you'll notice that *orignal* values of general-purpose registers are saved onto the stack, even `sp` by using `sscratch`.
+>
+> If you accidentally overwrite `a0` register, it can lead to hard-to-debug problems like "local variable values change for no apparent reason".
+Save the program state perfectly not to spend your precious Saturday night debugging!

+In the entry point, the following `handle_trap` function is called to handle the exception in our favorite C langauge:

 ```c:kernel.c
 void handle_trap(struct trap_frame *f) {